A Voice for Salt Lake CitY

 Our growth will continue to put enormous pressure on our housing stock.
 Current estimates suggest Salt Lake County has the tightest housing market in a generation.
 A lack of access to affordable housing negatively impacts young families and lower income individuals, and makes it hard for Utah communities to attract new businesses & grow their tax base.
 In the Utah Senate, I will work with municipalities to update zoning & land-use to accommodate smart-growth principles that facilitate walkable and dense communities.
 I will also focus on creative policy that will increase funding to the Olene Walker Housing Trust Fund, and look for ways to further incentivize the development of new affordable housing units.

-Shortly after college, I spent a few years working as an instructor for Second grade students with the Salt Lake City School District.
-My time in a Title I school was a sobering experience that showed me the true struggles of low-income & underpriviledged students.
+Shortly after college, I spent a few years working as an instructor for second grade students with the Salt Lake City School District.
+My time in a Title I school was a sobering experience that showed me the true struggles of low-income & underprivileged students.
 The experience also filled me with hope.
 Children are incredibly resilient and their education must be our number one priority.

 Our state has a responsibility to invest in our schools, teachers, and students.
 Utah has the youngest population in the country, and as your Senator I will push for early childhood education.
 Pre-K is the single most important investment we can make in our young and growing population.

 Utah can be a rough place for women, minorities, and disenfranchised communities.
 I hold justice and equity close to my heart.
-As the lead plaintiff in the landmark federal lawsuit that legalized same-sex marriage and adoption in Utah & 5 western states - Kitchen v.
-Herbert - I vow to continue to fight for policies that promote inclusion and equity in Utah.
+As the lead plaintiff in the landmark federal lawsuit that legalized same-sex marriage and adoption in Utah & five western states—Kitchen v.
+Herbert—I vow to continue to fight for policies that promote inclusion and equity in Utah.

 From gender pay parity to a woman’s right to choose, the gender disparity is an unfortunate reality in our state.
 I will be a strong champion for women’s issues and work to advance opportunities for social participation & career opportunities for Utah women.